CS-SI/eodag/docs/add_product_type.rst

             previewBaseName: '{$.sceneID#replace_str("_L4","")}'
             thumbnail: 'https://s3.amazonaws.com/cbers-meta-pds/{awsPath}/{previewBaseName}_small.jpeg'

-In the example above, we can see that the metadata mapping for the product type in the context of this provider can be specified in two ways:
+In the example above, we can see that the metadata mapping for the collection in the context of this provider can be specified in two ways:

 - ``metadata_mapping_from_product`` will include an existing metadata mapping